yash-seth/Misui-Thirdweel/README.md

 - bcryptjs is used for password encription
 - jwt is installed for authentication purposes
 - dotenv is installed to keep secure data in .env file
+- multer is installed for uploading image
+- cloudinary is installed to store uploaded image